switchbrew/contents-delivery-manager/README.md

 All content required for installing the sysupdate requested by the client must be present in the datadir: if the client is more than 1 system-version behind the requested version, make sure the content for those versions are also present if there isn't a newer version of that content.

+Like [nim](https://switchbrew.org/wiki/NIM_services#Contents_Delivery), this server implementation only supports 1 client.
+When finished with the client connection, the server will stop running.

 Check the log when issues occur.
 For error-codes, see [switchbrew](https://switchbrew.org/wiki/Error_codes).

 ### Download